root-project/web/blog/_posts/2023-06-05-web-based-graphics-default.md

 ROOT functionality.
 The look and feel for basic objects, like histograms and graphs, will not change much – all the drawing options and styles are supported as in the original graphics.
 You can compare the two following screen shots made with the same macro – one is original ROOT graphics, other is web-based one.
-Try to guess which one where?

 <center>
 <img src="{{'/assets/images/plain_canvas.png' | relative_url}}" alt="Plain Canvas" style="width: 80%" width="1600" height="749" />